sigmacoy/yt-aud-dl/README.md

 # YouTube Audio Downloader

 A browser extension that downloads audio from YouTube videos as MP3 files.
 Uses yt-dlp and ffmpeg with a Flask backend.
-Perfect for those hard-to-find compilations, J-Pop mixes, and rare tracks that aren't available on Spotify. <br><br>
+Perfect for those hard-to-find compilations, J-Pop mixes, and rare tracks that aren't available on Spotify. <br>

+$Warning:$ By using your account with yt-dlp, you run the risk of it being banned (temporarily or permanently).
+Be mindful with the request rate and amount of downloads you make with an account.
+Use it only when necessary, or consider using a throwaway account.

+## Features

 - Download audio from any YouTube video
 - Custom MP3 filename before downloading